stephenredfield/InstructorResources/TeamsSetup.md

 ## Encouraging Use of Teams

-**\*\*\* Info Placeholder - The below is still for Slack\*\*\*** One hurdle you may face is getting your students on-board and engaged.
+One hurdle you may face is getting your students on-board and engaged.
 One significant way to boost usage is to hold all office hours (yours and your TAs') on Teams, but of course you need to give the students the information they need to get it up and running!
-I've taken the liberty of creating [this page](https://oregonstate.instructure.com/courses/1622724/pages/slack-how-to-for-students) which you can paste into your courses (don't forget to snag the image as well!).
-I recommend putting this in the first Module the students see, or in the Tools syllabus page subsection.

-**\*\*\* Intro Activity Placeholder\*\*\***
+The [Teams - How To (For Students) page](https://oregonstate.instructure.com/courses/1622724/pages/teams-how-to-for-students) may also help in driving students to the Teams channels.

 ## Other Teams Information

 Your Team won't be the only one your students have.
 Here is some information about how the student Team experience is configured.

 **\*\*\* Info Placeholder - Hub is still held up\*\*\***